felipessalvatore/self_driving_pi_car/README.md

   $ python DataCollector.py -n <images_folder_name>
 ```

+Pressing `q` will stop execution and save all images and pickle file.

 Inside the folder `<images_folder_name>` there will be subdirectories organized by timestamps similar to `2018-02-17-23-27-02` with the collected `*.png` images.
 All the associated labels are saved in a pickle file `2018-02-17-23-27-02_pickle` in `<images_folder_name>`.

 Compress `<images_folder_name>` directory and export it from Raspberry Pi to other computer (using scp command, cloud, email, etc).